carbon-language/carbon-lang/docs/design/interoperability/functions_and_overload_sets.md

 The technique used for operators doesn't generalize to arbitrary ADL-based overload sets and extension points cleanly.
-Currently, Carbon will only support a specific, fixed set of such extension points (operators, swap, etc.) because of the need to identify their names up front.
+Currently, Carbon will only support a specific, fixed set of such extension points because of the need to identify their names up front; this includes operators and swap.

 If this becomes an untenable restriction, we can investigate ways to more fully surface extension points into Carbon code.

+## Open questions

+### Exporting eneric functions

+We could likely export generic functions.
+More investigation should be done for the design.